codex-0915/advent-of-code/README.md

 To use this repository, simply clone it to your local machine and navigate to the appropriate directory for the day's challenges.
 Each day's challenges will be in a separate directory, with a separate file for each problem.

 For example, to solve the first problem for day 1, navigate to the `day01` directory and open the `part01.py` file.
-Update `input.txt` with the given unique puzzle input, and then run the solution.
+Add `input.txt` with the given unique puzzle input, and then run the solution.
 To run the solution, run `python part01.py`.

 ## Contributing